Scottie Scheffler warms up for Ryder Cup by winning for the 6th time this year

 “It's huge,” Griffin said.
 “One of my goals this week was to give myself a chance. ...
 I kind of wish Scottie wasn't here, but I'm sure the fans enjoyed it.”

-There were plenty of fans, the largest crowd Silverado has seen since the tournament moved to wine country in 2014.
-And most of them were with Scheffler, who joined Tiger Woods as the only players to have at least six wins in back-to-back seasons in the last 40 years.

-Scheffler started two shots behind and fell as many as four shots back early before pecking away with four birdies on the opening 10 holes.
+Scheffler started two shots behind and fell as many as four shots back early when Ben Griffin birdied the opening three holes.
+But Griffin missed a 4-foot par putt on the fourth and went 10 holes without making birdie.

-After a careless three-putt bogey from 15 feet on the 11th, he answered with two birdies on the par 5s to take the lead when Griffin struggled to get anything going.

-But Griffin, who has two official PGA Tour titles in this breakthrough season, had his chances.
-He holed a 15-foot birdie putt on the par-5 15th and burned the edge with two long birdie putts on the next two holes.
-He was on the edge of the green, 60 feet away for an eagle putt, two putts needed for a playoff, and couldn't get it done.

 Auburn junior Jackson Koivun, the No. 1 amateur in the world who played in the final group, was two shots behind with seven holes to play when he took a soft bogey on the par-5 12th and then bogeyed the 13th when he went long of the green.